robertfmurdock/robertfmurdock.github.io/_drafts/2014-09-26-The-Exceptional-Doorway.md

 For small codebases with few registers, these problems are truly not a major concern.
 But as soon as code bases grow to even modest sizes, even the most talented programmers began having problems managing error conditions correctly.

 Enter the Exception.

+Programming languages gave birth to the Exception in a fit of ecstasy, fury and force.
+The most common form of exception systems follow from a few principles:

+  - Exceptions shall be an object or struct containing information describing and relevant to an error.
+  - Every function shall have an additional type of 'return' statement: throwing an Exception.
+When throwing an exception the declared return contract (returning a void, an integer, or a pointer for example) shall not be met.
+  - Every function will automatically and immediately 'throw' when calling another function that throws an Exception.
+Lines of code subsequent to that function call will not be executed.
+  - A try/catch syntax is provided that will capture any exception thrown by functions called inside the 'try' section and deliver them to the 'catch' section.
+Exceptions are to be handled within the catch section.
+  - If an Exception is returned from the top function of a stack, that program (or thread) will exit with an error code.

+These rules made certain things easier for programmers: now, instead of having to design a communication path for errors through your functions, exception handling provides it for you.
+Additionally, using the Exception as a template for how to capture useful error data helped add consistency to error handling systems.